Plates and Other Collisions

 Call for Applications

-Deadline: November 3, 2025
+Deadline: 3 November 2025

 Eating is an ecological act.
 To nibble and graze is to shape and to sculpt, contouring lands and waters and even worlds.
-Reflecting on this relationship, the “Off the Menu: Appetites, Culture, and Environment” international research group at the University of Augsburg invites academic researchers and creative practitioners —and especially those whose work straddles both—interested in the many ways that eating and ecology connect, clash, and collide to join us for a culinary environmental humanities forum from 1 to 3 June 2026 at the Villa Habersack of the Bund Naturschutz in Wartaweil am Ammersee, Bavaria, Germany.
+Reflecting on this relationship, the “Off the Menu: Appetites, Culture, and Environment” international research group at the University of Augsburg invites academic researchers and creative practitioners—and especially those whose work straddles both—interested in the many ways that eating and ecology connect, clash, and collide to join us for a culinary environmental humanities forum from 1 to 3 June 2026 at the Villa Habersack of the Bund Naturschutz in Wartaweil am Ammersee, Bavaria, Germany.

 — Preservation and Time